easypanel-io/website/docs/05-templates/hemmelig/index.md

 Hemmelig is a secure, self-hosted secret sharing platform that allows you to share sensitive information like passwords, API keys, and confidential documents safely.
 Built with security in mind, Hemmelig provides end-to-end encryption, expiration dates, and access controls to ensure your secrets remain protected.
 Perfect for teams, developers, and organizations who need to share sensitive information securely without relying on external services.

+## Instructions

+v7 uses BetterAuth and SQLite — no initial admin credentials are needed in the config.
+Register your first account via the web UI after deployment.

 ## Benefits

 - Secure Secret Sharing: Share sensitive information like passwords, API keys, and confidential documents with end-to-end encryption and security controls.